jdhitsolutions/PSWorkItem/README.md

 ## Installation

-This module requires PowerShell 7.2 or later and a 64-bit version of PowerShell, which I assume most people are running. __The module requires a Windows platform__ until the dependency SQLite module supports non-Windows systems.
+This module requires __PowerShell 7.3__ or later and a 64-bit version of PowerShell, which I assume most people are running. __The module requires a Windows platform__ until the dependency SQLite module supports non-Windows systems.
 You can install this module from the PowerShell Gallery.

 ```powershell
 Install-Module PSWorkItem [-scope CurrentUser]